1. What defines a release date?

 - Electronic Album of the Year

 - Traditional Indigenous Artist or Group of the Year

 16. Regarding the consumption categories, what is included when calculating sales and streams?

-- Sales will be collected from MRC Data, and the total sales figures will be reviewed by PwC.
+- Sales will be collected from Luminate Data, and the total sales figures will be reviewed by PwC.

 - The sales portion will be calculated by combining physical scanned sales, which includes digital sales, with digital-only sales.

 - Online sales are defined as units purchased in digital form that are available nationally.